Here are some tips to attract more buyers and increase your chances of selling your home faster and for a better price.

 Stage your home.
 Make the rooms in your home appear larger by rearranging the furniture.
 Freshen up paint where needed.
 Keep clean towels displayed in the bathroom and fresh linens on the bed.
 Before each showing, turn on the lights and open up the blinds in every room to really brighten it up.

-If you have any questions about selling your home on Sanibel Island, contact Phaidra McDermott, your trusted local realtor and lifelong island resident.
+If you have any questions about selling your home on Sanibel Island, contact Phaidra McDermott, your trusted local realtor, and lifelong island resident.
+You can also request a free comparative market analysis here.